-We realized a 30% savings on the envelope.
-A polymer concrete panel was initially designed, however it proved costly, so we sourced an alternative concrete panel called Taktl from the US that was cost effective and provided a superior quality and durability.
-Our estimating group reviewed every element of the design and provided a detailed list of $650,000 worth of savings without redesign.
+We also ended up saving 30 per cent of costs on the building envelope.
+A polymer concrete panel was initially called for but once we found it would be too costly, we sourced an alternative concrete panel called Taktl from the US that was cost-effective and of superior quality and durability.
+Our estimating group reviewed every element of the design and their thoroughness resulted in $650,000 worth of savings without redesign.

 We identified early that the exterior aesthetic and specifically the glazing was a very important design feature for both the client and architect.
-Instead of traditional design and pricing, we worked off indicative elevation designs and conducted a request for proposals process to glazing manufactures and sub-contractors.
-Part of the RFP asked for their ideas to achieve the architects vision.
-We then ranked them based on references, similar projects, budget and cost saving ideas.
-Once selected, we facilitated face to face discussions with the manufacturer, sub-contractor and architect and dialed into the most efficient way to fasten the panel to the structure, most economical size of glass and how to get a specific glazing colour.
-We analyzed width of panels and different types of glazing (tempered, laminate, etc.) In the end we saved the owner 20% on the glazing and achieved the aesthetic vision of architect.
+Instead of traditional design and pricing, we worked off indicative elevation designs and conducted a request for proposals process to glazing manufacturers and sub-contractors.
+Part of the RFP asked for their ideas to achieve the architect's vision.
+We then ranked them based on references, similar projects, budget, and cost saving ideas.
+Once selected, we facilitated face-to-face discussions with the manufacturer, sub-contractor, and architect and dialed into the most efficient way to fasten the panel to the structure, most economical size of glass, and how to get a specific glazing colour.
+We analyzed width of panels and different types of glazing (tempered, laminate, etc.) In the end we saved the owner 20 percent on the glazing and achieved the aesthetic vision of architect.